 Asian Tiger Mosquitoes

-This mosquito has a tiger for its sprit animal.
-The Asian tiger mosquito, aedes albopictus, is known for its signature black and white striped body.
-Like the yellow fever mosquito, it belongs to the aedes family.
-These mosquitoes can grow between .125 and .25 inches.
-They are originally from southeast Asia, but they can now be found throughout the United States.
+They’re originally from Southeast Asia, but they can now be found throughout the United States.
 However, they prefer warmer climates and are most common in southern parts of the United States.
-Like its relative, the Asian tiger mosquito feeds during the day and chooses humans and other mammals as their host.
-They like places with standing water to lay eggs including birdbaths and flowerpots.
-Though Asian tiger mosquitoes lay their eggs in water, the eggs can survive dry conditions.
+They lay eggs in standing water including in birdbaths and flowerpots.
+Though Asian tiger mosquitoes lay their eggs in water, the eggs can survive in dry conditions.
 Despite its wings, these mosquitoes aren’t strong fliers and won’t travel long distances.

 Nobody wants their outdoor fun cut short.
 That’s why it’s important to deter mosquitoes from hanging out in your yard.
 If mosquitoes are bugging you, check out our Maggie’s Farm Simply Effective mosquito control products.